Our team is standing by to assist you with a free move quote, help you through the process, or answer questions that you may have.

 - Submit a Change of Address to the US Postal Service 10 days before your move.
 You don't want anyone else receiving your mail.

 - If you are selling your home, make sure mail and any documents with personal data are inaccessible during an open house.

 - Moving is an ideal time to clean out old files and get rid of what is no longer needed, but do not throw any papers with sensitive data in the trash without first shredding.
 If you don't already own one, you can buy a cross-cut shredder for under $30.
 It is money well spent.

 - If possible, take your sensitive documents with you when moving rather than sending them on the moving truck.
 If you are unable to do so, make sure the documents are securely stored in a locked cabinet or container.

 - After your move, closely monitor your credit card and bank statements for the next three months for any fraudulent charges.
 Consider enrolling in an identity theft and credit monitoring service.
 Request a free credit report a few months after your move and carefully review it for any new accounts opened in your name.

 Take Precautions to Avoid Becoming the Victim of a Moving Scam

 As the peak moving season begins each year, we see consumer warnings and moving tips about how to avoid becoming the victim of a scam.
 The work of government officials and industry organizations put a stop to many of those moving scams.
-But news reports such as this one about the recent arrest of movers authorities say robbed customers’ by picking up their possessions and never returning them prove you must still take precautions.
+But news reports about the recent arrest of movers authorities say robbed customers' by picking up their possessions and never returning them prove you must still take precautions.
 (See the latest news about moving scams.)